-The primary driver of our net unrealized depreciation for the three months ended June 30, 2010 was the reversal of previously-recorded unrealized appreciation on our A. Stucki sale.
-Appreciation was recorded in our equity holdings of Cavert, Quench Holdings Corp. and Chase II Holdings Corp., as well as in our debt position of Survey Sampling, LLC.
-Depreciation occurred in certain of our debt holdings, most notably in Galaxy.
-Excluding reversals, the unrealized appreciation recognized on our investment portfolio was due predominantly to an increase in certain comparable multiples and, to a lesser extent, the performance of some of our portfolio companies used to estimate the fair value of our investments.
+The primary changes in our net unrealized depreciation for the quarter ended September 30, 2010 were due to the Galaxy restructuring, which resulted in the conversion of \$12.1 million of debt at fair value as of June 30, 2010 into preferred and common equity, and the subsequent application of the total enterprise value ("TEV") methodology resulting in a minimal fair value as of September 30, 2010.
+We experienced noteworthy appreciation in our equity holdings of Cavert and Chase, as well as in our debt investment to Acme.
+Certain depreciation occurred in our debt holdings, most notably in ASH.
+Excluding the impact of Galaxy, the net unrealized appreciation of \$5.8 million recognized on our portfolio investments was primarily due to an increase in certain comparable multiples and, to a lesser extent, the performance of some of our portfolio companies used to estimate the fair value of our investments.

-Over our entire investment portfolio, we recorded, in aggregate, approximately \$4.2 million and \$0.9 million of net unrealized depreciation on our debt positions and equity holdings, respectively, for the three months ended June 30, 2011.
-At June 30, 2011, the fair value of our investment portfolio was less than our cost basis by approximately \$49.0 million, as compared to \$43.9 million at March 31, 2011, representing net unrealized depreciation of \$5.1 million for the period.
-We believe that our aggregate investment portfolio was valued at a depreciated value due primarily to the general instability of the loan markets and resulting decrease in market multiples relative to where multiples were when we originated the investments in our portfolio.
-Even though valuations have generally stabilized over the past year, our entire portfolio was fair valued at 77.1% of cost as of June 30, 2011.
-The unrealized depreciation of our investments does not have an impact on our current ability to pay distributions to stockholders; however, it may be an indication of future realized losses, which could ultimately reduce our income available for distribution.
+Over our entire investment portfolio, we recorded, in aggregate, approximately \$9.4 million and \$0.9 million of net unrealized appreciation on our equity holdings and debt positions, respectively, for the three months ended September 30, 2011.
+At September 30, 2011, the fair value of our investment portfolio was less than our cost basis by approximately \$38.6 million, as compared to \$48.9 million at June 30, 2011, representing net unrealized appreciation of \$10.3 million for the period.
+We believe that our aggregate investment portfolio was valued at a depreciated value due primarily to the general instability of the loan markets and resulting decrease in market multiples relative to where multiples were when we originated certain of the investments in our portfolio.
+Even though valuations have generally stabilized over the past year, our entire portfolio was fair valued at 85.0% of cost as of September 30, 2011.
+The cumulative net unrealized depreciation of our investments does not have an impact on our current ability to pay distributions to stockholders; however, it may be an indication of future realized losses, which could ultimately reduce our income available for distribution.